jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 --- back

-# Sample Potential Use Cases
+# Potential Use Cases

-This structure can be used to implement a number of different effects naturally.
+The draft provides a mechanism for importing additional information into the TLS key schedule.
-The draft provides an importer interface that mirrors the exporter interface.
+Future applications and specifications can use this mechanism to layer TLS on to other protocols, as opposed to layering other protocols over TLS.
+For example, as discussed in {{intro}}, this can be used for hybrid key exchange, which, in effect, is layering TLS over a secondary AKE.
-This provides a way to layer TLS on to other protocols, as opposed to layering other protocols over TLS.
-This can be used for hybrid key exchanges, which, in effect, is layering TLS over a secondary AKE.
 Although the key exchanges are interleaved, the post-quantum AKE completes first, as demonstrated by its output key being used as an input for computing TLS's master secret.

 This can also be used in more direct ways, such as bootstrapping EAP-TLS as in
 {{?I-D.friel-tls-eap-dpp}}.
-This draft also allows for more direct implementations of things such as semi-static DH.
+This draft also allows for more direct implementations of things such as semi-static DH {{?I-D.ietf-tls-semistatic-dh}}.
 The aim of this draft is to be sufficiently flexible that it can be used as the basis for layering TLS on top of any protocol that outputs a secure channel binding, where secure is defined by the goals of the overall layered protocol.
 This draft does not provide